benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-slasher-implementations]: Slashing detection software has been created by the [Lighthouse team](https://lighthouse-book.sigmaprime.io/slasher.html) and the [Prysm team](https://docs.prylabs.network/docs/prysm-usage/slasher).

 The protocol as it is presented in the Casper FFG paper assumes that, on proof of having violated a slashing condition, "the validator's entire deposit is taken away".
 We have implemented [a variation of this](/part2/incentives/slashing/#the-correlation-penalty) for Eth2 that scales the proportion of a validator's stake that is forfeit in proportion to total amount of stake slashed in a given period.
-If $\frac{1}{3}$ of all stake were subject to a slashing penalty within a 36 day window, then the whole stake would be forfeit, as in the classic Casper FFG protocol.
+If $\frac{1}{3}$ of all stake violated slashing conditions within a 36 day window, then the whole stake would be forfeit, as in the classic Casper FFG protocol.
 But if there were very few other slashings in the window, then almost no stake would be forfeit.
 This nicety does not change the Casper FFG guarantees in practice, at least since the [Bellatrix upgrade](/part4/history/bellatrix/) to the beacon chain gave the [`PROPORTIONAL_SLASHING_MULTIPLIER`](/part3/config/preset/#proportional_slashing_multiplier) constant its final value.

 ##### Fork choice rule